Zhaozixiang1228/VF-Bench/README.md

   0.353290323479717  0.7611716830747972  1.999268512089414  0.6781788132262878  29.606275117136093  1.3005935773550277
   -----------------  ------------------  -----------------  ------------------  ------------------  ------------------
   ```
-  which can match the results in Table 1 and Table 2 in our main paper.
+  which can match the results in Table 1-3 in our main paper.

 - Evaluation results on downsampled (low-resolution) datasets:
   ```